shah-zeb-naveed/data-structures-and-algorithms/README.md

 # Spanning Tree (Prims and Kruskal)
 - Spanning Tree:
     - Wighted, undirected, connected graph
-  - Kruskal:
+  - Kruskal (better for sparse trees):
     - Uses DSU
     - E Log E for sorting and since we are taking union of nodes E times, that is E log V. E in worst case is V^2 so it's gonna be E log V
-    - Actually not log N. Remember with both path compression and union by rank, it actually becomes O(alpha N) where log is actually an upper bound and alpha refers to co-efficient of inverse Ackermann function
+    - Actually not log V. Remember with both path compression and union by rank, it actually becomes O(alpha V) where log is actually an upper bound and alpha refers to co-efficient of inverse Ackermann function
   - Primms:
     - Uses heap for optimal implementation
     - O(V log E + E log E) time and O(E + V) space